r3id/r3id_app/_posts/2017-02-12-add-some-colour-to-iterm.md

 Open iTerm2 and enter `- touch ~/.bash_profile; open ~/.bash_profile`

-This will open our bash_profile document
+This will open your `.bash_profile` and allow you to add the following to it.

 ```
 # bash_profile